glasgowcompbio/vimms/paper/paper.md

 ## Implementing a New Controller

-To illustrate how new strategies could be built on top of ViMMS 2.0, an example is given here of a Top-N controller that selects the *N* most intense precursor ions for fragmentation in a typical data-dependant acquisition (DDA) fashion.
+To illustrate how new strategies could be built on top of ViMMS 2.0, an example is given here of a Top-N controller that selects the *N* most intense precursor ions for fragmentation.
-Such a controller is common in practice and is included to demonstrate how straightforward its implementation is within the framework.
+This strategy is common in real-world data-dependent acquisition (DDA) experiments and is included to demonstrate how straightforward its implementation is within the framework.

-In this implementation, the controller `SimpleTopNController` extends from a base `Controller` that provide base methods to handles various scan interactions with the mass spectrometer.
-The implementation overrides the `_process_scan` method, which determines how precursor ions in incoming MS1 scan are prioritised for fragmentation.
-Information on what the mass spectrometry should do next is stored as a list of `ScanParameters`, which is returned from the controller to the mass spectrometry objects in `_process_scan`.
+In this implementation, the controller `SimpleTopNController` extends from a base `Controller` that provides base methods to handle various scan interactions with the mass spectrometer.
+This implementation overrides the `_process_scan` method, which determines how precursor ions in an incoming MS1 scan are prioritised for fragmentation.
+Information on what the mass spectrometer should do next is stored as a list of `ScanParameters`, which is returned from the controller to the mass spectrometer object by `_process_scan`.

-Varying scan parameters allows a controller to flexibly target a single precursor ion for fragmentation, in what is commonly known as data-dependant acquisition (DDA), or to cover a range of m/z values by potentially fragmenting many precursor ions (Data Independent Acquisition; DIA).
-Although not shown in this example, other methods in the parent `Controller` could also be overriden for different purposes, such as responding when an acquisition has been started or stopped.
+Scan parameters control, for example, whether a controller flexibly targets a single precursor ion for fragmentation, in what is commonly known as data-dependent acquisition (DDA), or whether it instead covers a range of m/z values, potentially fragmenting many precursor ions (data-independent acquisition; DIA).
+Although not shown in this example, other methods in the parent `Controller` could also be overridden for different purposes, such as responding when an acquisition has been started or stopped.

 ```python
 import numpy as np